Two & Oak Cycling

 Stoll Berne is not Stoel Rives, a large Portland firm.
 We are a small firm that takes cases on behalf of consumers, investors and sometimes businesses (such as Columbia Sportswear) and the State of Oregon.
 In 2010, we represented Oregon's College Savings Plan and the Oregon Attorney General in recovering over $20 million for kids and families trying to save for college.
 We are a progressive, politically active firm.
 Take a look at our YouTube video "Don't Fear Goliath" and you will see what we are all about.

 We have designed a Two & Oak Cycling jersey (see picture below) that also has the Cycle Oregon logo.
 They are not for sale; it's just something we wanted to do to show our support of Cycle Oregon.
 For the 2011 Cycle Oregon event, we added some additional logos to our jersey: Ninkasi, Community Cycling Center (CCC), and Bike Gallery.
 Why?
 Because these organizations really give back to Oregon and support a healthy, Oregonian lifestyle.
-Stoll Berne does pro bono legal work for both Cycle Oregon and Community Cycling Center.
+Stoll Berne has done pro bono legal work for both Cycle Oregon and Community Cycling Center.

 Cycle Oregon's mission is to transform individuals and communities through cycling.
 They have embarked on a kids' education program to bring cycling, cycling skills and a love of cycling to the kids in the communities on the Cycle Oregon route.
 The goal is to address community health and child obesity by developing and supporting young, recreational cyclists in the towns visited by Cycle Oregon.